Syntax Document

 }

-Use the #linkid tag and function templates to declare the C function ID and related parameters to be called:
+Use #linkid tags and function templates to declare C function id and related parameters to be called:

 #linkid gzopen